 Summer Intensives at the Quick are a great platform to delve into exciting art forms!
 Crash courses in cool exciting subjects lead by amazing local artists.
 Have your kids expand their world and try something new!
-Sessions available Monday through Thursday from 2:30pm-4:30pm. $180 per session
+Sessions available Monday through Thursday from 2 – 4 p.m. $180 per session

-Pop, lock, and the feet don’t stop!
-Campers learn key hip-hop moves and choreograph a dance to be performed at the end of the session—a great confidence builder!
-July 16–19 / Ages 9 and up.
+So You Think You Can Dance?
+Pop, lock, and more!
+Campers learn choreography to perform before friends and family at the end of the session-a great confidence builder!
+July 15-18/Ages 9 and up.

 Instructor: Brian Herman (Double Up Dance Studio)

 Part of the dance duo, Double Up, Brian has performed at Carnegie Hall, Yankee Stadium, and many stages around the world.
 He has collaborated as a dancer and choreographer with artists such as Alicia Keys, Rihanna, Sean Paul, and many more.

 This year we are combining street art with screen printing!
 Students will have the chance to turn their street art in to wearable art.
 July 22-25/Ages 10 and up.